landingbj/lagi/docs/extend_en.md

 ## Database Extension

-If you want to adapt the Lagi[i] extension to other vector databases, you can follow these steps:
+If you want to adapt the Lag[i] (Landing AGI) extension to other vector databases, you can follow these steps:

 ### 1.Adaptation yml